Clear, practical advice on daily living equipment

 Braille is a system of raised dots which blind people read with their fingertips.
-A Braille character or "cell" consists of 6 dots, or 8 when used with a computer1.
+A Braille character or "cell" consists of six dots, or eight when used with a computer (Hersh and Johnson (Eds.), 2008).
 Braille can be produced manually using a pointed stylus to push dots into paper or with a computer and embosser.

 Moon is a tactile alphabet of raised lines and curves that people read by feeling with their fingertips.
 Moon characters are fairly large and many characters have a strong resemblance to their print equivalent.